winsonluk/reffit/README.md

 Technical Implementation
 ------------------------
+Reffit is coded in Python with the Reddit API and Amazon API, using OAuth for authenticating Reddit accounts and Amazon Affiliate tracking, BeautifulSoup for scraping the Amazon website, Pandas and Numpy for data analysis, and SQL for storing and retrieving natural language sentence templates.

 Broadly, Reffit works in three steps.

 1. For all recent comments from within a set of subreddits with high purchasing activity, calculate a reply confidence for each comment by parsing for relevant keywords.